WhitehillGroup/docs/docs/jsm/faq.md

 If you're using the F3X plugin in studio, it tends to have a habit of breaking the welds - so please don't use them when working with our products.
 If you're using the usual method on studio of rotating, ensure you have selected everything inside the group of the product so the welds aren't automatically deleted.

 ### Some of my POS tills are linked together, how do I fix? {#linked-together}
+This only applies for our mainbank tills.

 One common mistake is that people forget to change the unique till number.
 You need to do this by clicking on an individual POS, then click onto the JSM | POS Terminal model, then the Screen block, then Settings.
 You can also change if you want the till to be on, off, or boot upon server start.

 If you don't do this, scanning an item might link to another till, or logging in, etc.

 ### I can't click login, it won't do anything. {#cannot-click-login}
+This only applies for our mainbank tills.

 Same as above, there's only a player whitelist integrated, so you'll have to disable the whitelist as a whole if it's for a group.
 Do not ungroup.

 ### I scanned an operator barcode, and it says "unexpected item", why is this? {#unexpected-operator-barcode}